hfeng682/SGE_clinical/README.md

 Turn two-score saturation genome editing (SGE) screens into ACMG/AMP functional-evidence codes (PS3 / BS3) that carry a **mechanism label** (protein vs RNA) and a **finite-sample error bound**.

-## Please download and read the draft manuscript before running this repo.
+Please download and read the draft manuscript: **manuscript.pdf** before running this repo.
-manuscript.pdf

 ```